logaretm/vee-validate/packages/docs/content/api/field.md

 ## Rendering Fields

 The `Field` component allows you to render practically anything and gives you complete flexibility and control over how your fields are rendered.
+By default it renders an HTML `input` tag if not specified otherwise.

 ### Rendering simple fields with 'as' prop